OscarWilliamNolanMensink/lwrp-poc-monorepo/README.md

 Before I link it with another project I need to know what it is supposed to do.
 - Research more on interface, I want to build a widget with React if possible to add to the project
 - Fix Tree genorator to not include items in gitignore
+- Research set up completely on docker allowing also for read/write access to mock server

 # Thoughts
 ## Pure React UI